Introduction – How To Enjoy A Museum?

 Most museums close on Monday due to the fact they open all weekend.
 Museums also have times when they are most busy, like Sunday afternoons.

-Search engines with visitor analytics such as Google can help you check when the museums’ busiest times are so you can best plan your trip to avoid being overwhelmed with crowds.
-Going at a less busy time allows you to better take your time and enjoy the scenery of the galleries and look at the objects more closely.
+Search engines with visitor analytics, such as Google, can help you check the museums’ busiest times so you can best plan your trip to avoid being overwhelmed by crowds.
+Going at a less busy time allows you to take your time better, enjoy the scenery of the galleries, and look at the objects more closely.

 6. Let Your Local Museum Come To You

 Some museums are even willing to come to you.
-Schools, libraries, community centers, and nursing homes can all have museum outreach programs organised for those who don’t feel comfortable or able to visit a museum itself.
-And in some cases handling kits and interesting activities can be brought to your community.
-This is the case for Glasgow Life who provide a collection of tactile objects to a range of community groups to show them the work that is going on in Glasgow’s museums.
-The staff at Leighton and Sambourne House in London have created a portfolio of their collections to share it with those who can’t visit in person.
+Schools, libraries, community centres, and nursing homes can all have museum outreach programs for those who feel uncomfortable or can visit a museum.
+In some cases, handling kits and exciting activities can be brought to your community.
+This is the case for Glasgow Life, which provides a collection of tactile objects to various community groups to show them the work in Glasgow’s museums.
+The staff at Leighton and Sambourne House in London have created a portfolio of their collections to share with those who can’t visit in person.

-Get in touch with your local museums to ask about what they do in your local community, you may even have the chance to set up a new community outreach program.
+Contact your local museums to ask about what they do in your community.
+You may even have the chance to set up a new community outreach program.

 7. Take Part In Some Activities While At The Museum

-When you visit a museum you don’t have to just look around and take in the scenery these are a few fun activities to try during you museum visit experience:
+When you visit a museum, you don’t have just to look around and take in the scenery.
+These are a few fun activities to try during your museum visit experience:

-• Book a Tour – A great way to see all you want to see and learn lots about the collection and how it came to be at the museums, make sure to ask lots of questions.
+- Book a Tour—This is a great way to see everything you want and learn about the collection and how it came to be at the museums.
+Make sure to ask lots of questions.

-• Try some Object Observation – this is a technique used by museum professionals when researching an object to try and understand it fully.
-Some methods are as simple as looking at an object from a distance to tell if it was meant to be used for something intricate or something more large scale.
-There are many methods of doing an object observation and there are no right answers.
-Try looking at damage or wear on objects, this might give you an idea of how it was used.
+- Try some Object Observation.
+Museum professionals use this technique when researching an object to try and understand it fully.
+Some methods are as simple as looking at an object from a distance to tell if it was meant to be used for something more intricate or large-scale.
+There are many methods of object observation, but there are no correct answers.
+Try looking at damage or wear on objects; this might give you an idea of how it was used.

-• Play an observation based game – please don’t play tag in museums but you can play the ‘Dog Painting Game’ which is when you compete with your friends or family to try and spot a dog in a painting first.
+- Play an observation-based game—please don’t play tag in museums, but you can play the ‘Dog Painting Game’, when you compete with your friends or family to try and spot a dog in a painting first.
 You can also play the ‘Cat Painting Game’ if you aren’t a cat person.
-Or even a game of ‘Who Can Find the Silliest Mustache in a Painting Game’, which is great as there will be lots of fierce debate.
+Or even a game called ‘Who Can Find the Silliest Mustache in a Painting Game’, which is excellent as there will be lots of fierce debate.

 8. Go Behind The Scenes At The Museum

-There are a few ways you can see more of a museum and understand the work which happens at the museum.
-There is lots of interesting work going on behind the scenes and most of the collection held by the museum is stored there.
+You can see more of a museum and understand its work in a few ways.
+Many exciting work goes on behind the scenes, and most of the museum’s collection is stored there.

-• Watching behind the scenes content – There are lots of YouTube videos from museums and the Victoria and Albert Museum has a whole TV series on their work.
+- Watching behind-the-scenes content: There are lots of YouTube videos from museums, and the Victoria and Albert Museum has a whole TV series on its work.

-• Check out their website – museums often have a blog or information pages which can tell you more about their team and what they do.
+- Check out their website.
+Museums often have blogs or information pages that tell you more about their team and what they do.

-• Booking a Tour – check online to see if the museum you are visiting to see if they offer a behind the scenes tour where you can visit their collection stores or conservation studios.
+- Booking a Tour—Check online to see if the museum you are visiting offers a behind-the-scenes tour that includes visits to its collection stores or conservation studios.

-• Pretend to be a curator while at the museum – discuss how things are displayed, maybe make up your own exhibition plan – This can help you think about the museum and the objects in a different way.
+- While at the museum, pretend to be a curator.
+Discuss how things are displayed and maybe make up your exhibition plan.
+This can help you think about the museum and the objects differently.

-Traditional gallery style museums aren’t the only option for an interesting heritage day out.
-Why not try a historic house, a medieval castle, or an archeological site?
-These sites often have a museum there as well.
-Visiting a historic dwelling is an interesting and tactile way to interact with history.
+Traditional gallery-style museums aren’t the only option for an exciting heritage day out.
+Why not try a historic house, a medieval castle, or an archaeological site?
+These sites often have a museum as well.
+Visiting a landmark dwelling is an exciting and tactile way to interact with history.

-Why not visit George Washington’s home at Mount Vernon, The Old Bishops Palace in Wolvesey Castle, Winchester UK, or even the border which held back the Romans at Hadrians Wall.
+Why not visit George Washington’s home at Mount Vernon, the Old Bishops Palace in Wolvesey Castle, Winchester, UK, or the border that held back the Romans at Hadrian’s Wall?

 10. Think Back On Your Museum Visit Experience Afterwards

-Firstly after walking around a museum, Maybe visit the shop, if you love a piece of art you could buy a print of it to display at home for a very unique décor piece.
+After walking around a museum, Maybe visit the shop; if you love a piece of art, you could buy a print of it to display at home for a unique décor piece.

-After that, If you found a particular person, time period, or object interesting why not learn more about it?
-The museum can be the foundation of a new passion that you can learn all about.
-You may even find out about another museum which has more on that topic, or a way of visiting your new favourite historical figures house.
+After that, if you found a particular person, period, or object interesting, why not learn more about it?
+The museum can be the foundation of a new passion you can learn all about.
+You may even find out about another museum with more on that topic or a way of visiting your new favourite historical figure’s house.

 The most important thing about getting the most out of your museum visit experience is to enjoy yourself and maybe learn something new.
-Check out our articles for more museum suggestions such as the Acropolis Museum, Athens and many more!
+Check out our articles for more museum suggestions, such as the Acropolis Museum, Athens, and more!

 I love to visit museums in order to have some fun.
 In addition to make the utmost of my day there I see if I can find a map.
 Also I take a good look at the website of the museum in question to get more details.
 Talk to staff at the museum about what to see and do at the museum.
 You can also telephone or email the museum in advance.
 Best wishes to you here.